FelizCoder/crewstand.sensor_gateway/README.md

         ghcr.io/felizcoder/crewstand.sensor_gateway:latest
     ```

-   - Ensure you replace `/path/to/your/config.py` with the actual path to your configuration file and `/dev/serial/by-id/your-serial-device` with the path to your serial device.
+   - Ensure you replace `/path/to/your/.env` with the actual path to your enviroment file and `/dev/serial/by-id/your-serial-device` with the path to your serial device.

 ## Usage